ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Notes:
 - If cards would be put on the bottom of a deck, remove them from the game instead **(this includes channeled cards & mulligans!)**.
+- Whoever started the round as the first player draws first during the draw phase (they draw all their cards at once before the next player).
 - If you would draw more than one card from a single deck at once, the cards you draw beyond the first are not revealed.
 - If a card says 'top x cards of your deck', or 'draw a spell', or similar, you may only use a single deck.